websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/finding-artifacts.md

 ## Finding Core Artifact Attributes

-Each Liferay artifact is a JAR file whose `META-INF/MANIFEST.MF` file specifies OSGi bundle metadata includes the artifact's attributes.
+Each Liferay artifact is a JAR file with a `META-INF/MANIFEST.MF` file containing the artifact's OSGi bundle metadata attributes.
 For example, these two OSGi headers specify the artifact ID and version:

 ```
 Bundle-SymbolicName:  [artifact ID]